Priapos1004/ML101/examples/irony_classification/README.md

 ### building the infrastructure for deployment

 To deploy in azure, one needs to create a resource group and a machine learning workspace in it.
 The `create_inf.py` script does this for you.
-Just run the following command:
+Just add your *subscription id* to the script and run the following command:

 ```sh
 python scripts/deployment/create_inf.py